Genocide of indigenous peoples: Chile

 The so-called Pacification of the Araucania by the Chilean army dispossessed the up-to-then independent Mapuche people between the 1860s and the 1880s.
-First during the Arauco War and then during the Occupation of Araucanía, there was a long-running conflict between colonial Spaniards and the Mapuche people, mostly fought in the Araucanía.
+First during the Arauco War and then during the Occupation of Araucanía, there was a long-running conflict with the Mapuche people, mostly fought in the Araucanía.
+Chilean settlers also participated in the Selknam genocide during the Tierra del Fuego gold rush.